Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 You should also re-familiarize yourself with a few core metrics from the past that will reveal insights about customer behavior, winning strategies, and products:

-- On-Site Search Terms: These are the terms customers search in your website’s native search feature.
+- On-Site Search Terms: These are the terms that customers search in your website’s native search feature.
 (You can get this data from your web analytics platform.)
-Identify how these searches change throughout the year to better plan holiday promotions.
+Identify how these searches change throughout the year to better plan your holiday promotions.

-- Shopping Cart Abandonment Rate: The percentage of checkouts that aren’t completed can help determine the reasons user sessions result in cart abandonment.
+- Shopping Cart Abandonment Rate: The percentage of checkouts that aren’t completed can help determine the reasons that user sessions result in cart abandonment.

 Whether you have a small or large marketing team, and whether they’re outsourced, in-house, or both, you need to make sure they’re all on the same page.
-Between SEO, social, PPC, email, and content marketing experts, there’s a lot that goes on.

-For that reason, it’s crucial to align all of your marketing teams on your plans and the bigger picture.
+For that reason, it’s crucial to align all of your teams on your plans and the bigger picture.
 Make sure that their efforts support each other and the overarching marketing strategy.
 They shouldn’t compete with or contradict one another.

 It’s best to keep all of your marketers in the loop when it comes to: